earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ## Conclusion

-So going back to the original list of dreaded and not dreaded lanagues, how much does the number of these table stakes affordances the programmming langue have indicate its popularity?
+So going back to the original list of dreaded and loved lanagues, how much does the number of these table stakes affordances the programmming langue have indicate its popularity?

 Top 5 loved = Rust, TypeScript, Python, Kotlin, Go
 Top 5 dreaded = VBA, Objective-C, Perl, Assembly, C,